GRIDIRON SANCTUARY: Redbank Valley Senior Ashton George Returns to Football After Childhood Rife With Strife at Home

 Back on the bend of Redbank Creek.

-He attended every summer workout, was at every team activity.
-Worked as hard as he could to not only be on the team, but make an impact and help Redbank Valley win.
+He attended every summer workout and was at every team activity.
+Worked as hard as he could to not only be on the team but also make an impact and help Redbank Valley win.

 “It all has its lessons,” George said.
 “All the experiences I’ve been through have changed the way I look at life.”